Wednesday, March 27, 2019

 Finding the Deal of the Century, Mom version

 Firstborn doesn't own a lot of furniture - he has an antique table and two chairs ("old stuff" to him), and he has a desk, new office chair, nightstand, and his bed.
 That's pretty much it.
 So when his sister bought herself a new sofa, she said she would sell him her old one for $75.
 Now, granted, it was a couple years old, but she paid $500 for it, and they agreed that $75 was fair.
 The only catch was: he would have to go to Houston to get it and I'm not certain it would have fit in Hubby's pick-up bed.
-Waaay too much cost and hassle.
+Way too much cost and hassle.
 I was on a mission to find him one closer to home.

 So I stopped by my favorite Salvation Army Family Store on my way to work Monday and I spied the above loveseat.
-Clean, in good shape, pretty comfy...those throw pillows can go, though...
+Clean, in good shape, pretty comfy.

 Hang on - how much is this loveseat?
-I had to do a double take:
+I had to do a double take

 I was fairly pleased with myself!

 I also spied this oak cabinet which I thought would work as a TV stand, but sadly it was not long enough for the TV screen.
 And now I am on another mission: can I find a TV stand that we can stain to match his bookcase?
 And a coffee table, too?
-Just a quick 15 minute stop into a thrift store here and there and I will find them!

 Monday, March 18, 2019